tgirke/GEN242-2021/content/en/manuals/rbasics/sample.md

 Latex syntax `d(X,Y) = \sqrt[]{ \sum_{i=1}^{n}{(x_{i}-y_{i})^2} }` renders in display mode as follows:

 `$$d(X,Y) = \sqrt[]{ \sum_{i=1}^{n}{(x_{i}-y_{i})^2} }$$`

+To learn LaTeX syntax for mathematical equations, one can consult various online manuals, such as this [Wikibooks tutorial](https://en.wikibooks.org/wiki/LaTeX/Mathematics), or use an online equation rendering and checking tool, such as this [one](https://arachnoid.com/latex/).

 ### Citations and bibliographies